What We Do

 Case Studies

-Tomar et al. report that the two major degradants formed from risperidone are an N-oxide and 9-hydroxy risperidone (also known as paliperidone, the primary active metabolite of rispiridone sold at Invega).
+Tomar et al. report that the two major degradants formed from risperidone are an N-oxide and 9-hydroxy risperidone (also known as paliperidone, the primary active metabolite of rispiridone).

-Risperidone was screened against a diverse set of oxidation conditions and the products analysed by LC-MS. Reactions in which oxidation products were observed were scaled up, resulting in the isolation of 10 different oxidation products.
-Structures were elucidated through use of cryoprobe NMR.
+Risperidone was screened against a diverse set of oxidation conditions including wet chemical methods, electrochemistry and photochemistry, and the products analysed by LC-MS. Reactions in which oxidation products were observed were scaled up, resulting in the isolation of multiple oxidation products.
+Structures were elucidated using cryoprobe NMR spectroscopy.
+Additional oxidation products were accessed using PolyCYPs and laccase enzymes.

-Both the N-oxide and 9-hydroxy risperidone major degradation products were produced (shaded) along with 8 other oxidised derivatives.
+Both the N-oxide and 9-hydroxy risperidone major degradation products were formed (shaded) along with other oxidised derivatives.

 Ref: Tomar et al., 2004.
 Identification and characterization of major degradation products of risperidone in bulk drug and pharmaceutical dosage forms.
 Journal of Pharmaceutical and Biomedical Analysis, 36, (1), 231-235